w3ctag/design-reviews/.github/ISSUE_TEMPLATE/010-specification-review.md

   - [ ] I have read and filled out the [Self-Review Questionnare on Security and Privacy](https://www.w3.org/TR/security-privacy-questionnaire/).
 The [assessment is here](url).
   - [ ] I have reviewed the TAG's [API Design Principles](https://w3ctag.github.io/design-principles/)
   - The group where the work on this specification is:

+We recommend the explainer to be in [Markdown](https://github.github.com/gfm/).
+On top of the [usual information expected in the explainer](https://w3ctag.github.io/explainers), it is strongly recommended to add:

   - Links to major pieces of multi-stakeholder review or discussion of this specification:
   - Links to major unresolved issues or opposition with this specification: